saluinas/Tableau-ClaudeAI-Skills/README.md

 ### In claude.ai chat (recommended for most users)

+1. Click the skill file you want → click the **download icon** to save the `.md` file to your computer
-1. Open [claude.ai](https://claude.ai) and start a new conversation
+2. Open [claude.ai](https://claude.ai) and start a new conversation
-2. Open the skill `.md` file on GitHub → click **Raw** → select all and copy
-3. Paste the skill content into the chat with a message like:
-   > *"I'm going to give you a skill to follow for this conversation."*
-4. Claude will confirm it understands — then start working
+3. Click the **paperclip / attachment icon** in the chat input and attach the `.md` file
+4. Write your request in the same message — Claude reads the skill and gets straight to work

 > **Tip for the Color Palette skill:** Make sure **Artifacts** is enabled in your claude.ai settings (Settings → Feature Preview → Artifacts).
 Without it, the palette won't render visually.